uf-mil-archive/PropaGator/server_interaction/readme.md

 When doing the start gate challenge, the gate information can be retrieved like so:
 (Assuming the server instance is called s)

-Assign the previous call to a variable because you will need to get (yield) information from it.
+Assign the following call to a variable because you will need to get (yield) information from it.
 Example:

     start_gate_info = s.get_gate_info()